CS2103JAN2017-W10-B1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to display tasks under a specific list by providing the list name (case-insensitive)
-2. Dueue shows a list of tasks with task indices<br>
+2. Dueue shows a list of tasks filtered with task indices<br>
 Use case ends.

 **Extensions**

 1a.
 The given list command input format is invalid

 > 1a1.
-Dueue shows an error and a help message on how to add an event<br>
+Dueue shows an error and a help message on list<br>
   Use case resumes at step 1

 1b.
 The given list name does not exist

 > 1b1.
-Dueue shows an error message <br>
+Dueue shows an error message<br>
   Use case resumes at step 1

 #### Use case: Edit the fields of a task/event of recurring and non-recurring types

 **MSS**

-1. User requests to edit a task specified by the given task index and provide the details to edit, including Name/Date/Time/StartDate/StartTime/Description/Venue/Priority/Frequency
+1. User requests to edit a task specified by the given task index and provide the details to edit, including Name/Date/Time/StartDate/StartTime/Description/Venue/Priority/Frequency/isFavorite
 2. Dueue shows success message upon editing and update current list view<br>
 Use case ends.